electricimp/imp-central-impt/DevelopmentGuide.md

 ### Build Creation and Running

 To create a new build (Deployment) without running it immediately use [**impt build deploy**](./CommandsManual.md#build-deploy) command.
 By default the Deployment will be created from the source files referenced by your Project.
-When you want to run the new Deployment:
+When you want/need to run the newly created Deployment:
 - use [**impt device restart --device <DEVICE_IDENTIFIER>**](./CommandsManual.md#device-restart) command to run the new build on a concrete device.
 - use [**impt dg restart**](./CommandsManual.md#device-group-restart) command to run the new build on all Devices of your Project (the project's Device Group).

 Alternatively, you can use [**impt build run**](./CommandsManual.md#build-run) command.
 It behaves exactly like [**impt build deploy**](./CommandsManual.md#build-deploy) command followed by [**impt dg restart**](./CommandsManual.md#device-group-restart) command.

+*Example*
-*Example* - create a new flagged Deployment with Description and tag
+*Create a new flagged Deployment with Description and tag*
 **TODO** screenshot - impt build deploy -s "my new build" -t TAG1 --flagged

+*Example*
-*Example* - run the new Deployment
+*Run the new Deployment*
 **TODO** screenshot - impt dg restart

 ### Logging